-Creating a Google Analytics chart, graph or KPI in Report Builder has never been easier than with Compound Charts.
+Creating a Google Analytics chart, graph or KPI in WYSIWYG Reports has never been easier than with Compound Charts.
 Ever wanted to make a pie chart that shows your breakdown of traffic from Organic, Paid and Social channels?
 What about a line graph that shows sessions over time coming from a particular referrer or a bar chart comparing traffic from major browsers?

 All of this (and more!) is possible with Compound Charts, which leverage the Dimension Key setting to build any widget you can think of.

 Before you do anything, you'll need to create a new report (or, if you're already well on your way into reporting with Raven, edit an existing report).
 WYSIWYG Reports gives you a blank canvas to fill with data from just about every tool in Raven, including Google Analytics.

 Once you've created a report, click the Add button and choose Google Analytics.
 Click the Create Custom Widget button to start building your first Compound Chart.

 There are a few different settings to pick from on the custom widget builder.
 These settings will depend on which Widget Type you're using:

 - Metric (1st): This is equivalent to the sections that you'll find in the Google Analytics tool itself.
 We recommend using All Traffic as your Metric, unless you specifically want to report on a particular type of data, like Landing Pages or Social Referrals.

 - Widget Type: This selects what kind of widget you want to put into your report: a KPI statistic, a Line Graph, a Bar Chart, a Pie Chart or a Table.
 With the exception of Tables, all of these are customizable using Compound Charts.

 - Metric (2nd): The second Metric option allows you to select the kind of data you want to display: Sessions, Page Views and so on.